How we organise ourselves

-- All pull requests are reviewed by someone else on the team before they go live, to check for any bugs or errors.
+- Most pull requests are reviewed by someone else on the team before they go live, to check for any bugs or errors.

 - Developers mentor one another, and sometimes arrange to do pair coding.
 There are also occasional skillshare coding days.

 - As well as fixing anything urgent, development priorities are primarily informed by our funding, and also by the insights and requests we gain through user support mail and our own research.

 - To provide out of hours coverage for our commercial clients, developers may voluntarily take a turn in the on-call rota to deal with any emergency that may arise.
 Extra pay compensates for the potential loss of free time.

 - Developers are encouraged to arrange their working hours so that they create documentation and deal with technical debt as well as coding.

 I feel like we really do make a difference, not just for a few days or a few people but by fundamentally improving the way things are done in democracies.

 I love that we are supported to keep on learning and develop our skills with encouragement and enablement to facilitate this.